Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML/README.md

 [^104]:[CodeSandbox: HTML Performance Optimization Techniques](https://qm3w7j.csb.app/), last access: April 4, 2025.

 - In this example, the `<link rel="preload">` tag is used to prioritize the loading of critical resources (CSS and JavaScript files) by indicating their importance and specifying the `as` attribute to define the resource type.
-- **There is a problem with this example in CodeSandbox environment to get it fully working, it's just for your information how it should work, sorry for that.
-Follow [https://github.com/codesandbox/codesandbox-client/issues/8610](https://github.com/codesandbox/codesandbox-client/issues/8610) for more information.**
+- **There is a problem with this example in the CodeSandbox environment.
+It's just for your information on how it should work to get it fully working.
+Sorry for that.
+Follow [https://github.com/codesandbox/codesandbox-client/issues/8610](https://github.com/codesandbox/codesandbox-client/issues/8610) for more details.**

 ##### Example: HTML Minification and Compression